 We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
 But how often do we hear the nitty-gritty of how we can actually better understand our deepest desires and most embarrassing questions?
 Bustle has enlisted Vanessa Marin, a sex therapist based in San Francisco, to help us out with the details.
-No gender, sexual orientation, or question is off limits, and all questions will remain anonymous.
-Please send your sex and relationship inquiries to email@example.com.
+No gender, sexual orientation, or question is off limits, and all questions remain anonymous.
 Now, onto this week’s topic: how to discover your sexual fantasies.

 Q: My boyfriend is always bugging me to tell him what my sexual fantasies are.
 He says he’s down to try anything in bed, and just wants to know what turns me on.
 I like the sex that we have just fine, and I can’t think of things I’d rather be doing in the moment.
 I don't think I'm into any of the kinky stuff either.
 No one has ever asked me about my fantasies before, and now I’m feeling stupid for not having any.
 I don’t want to lie, but I also can’t think of what to tell him!